-Suggested Timeline for M.S.
-Students
+M.S.
+Suggested Timeline

 - First year: Course work, begin research under the direction of advisor as deemed appropriate - End of the first year (for Civil Eng.
-Students after 1.5 years): Take the preliminary exam if intending to continue for a Ph.D. in the ENVE program.

-- First semester, second-year: Form a committee and consult with the committee; meet if necessary (at the discretion of the committee chair) followed by a petition for candidacy - Second year, the second semester: Write and defend the thesis
+Students after 1.5 years): Take the preliminary exam if intending to continue for a Ph.D. in the ENVE program. - First semester, second-year: Form a committee and consult with the committee; meet if necessary (at the discretion of the committee chair) followed by a petition for candidacy Second year, the second semester: Write and defend the thesis

-Requirements for the Master of Civil and Environmental Engineering Program (MCEE)
+Master of Civil and Environmental Engineering (MCEE)

 The Master of Civil and Environmental Engineering (MCEE) is a professional non-thesis degree requiring 30 semester hours of approved course work.
 Students who have a BS or BA degree in any field of engineering or related study may apply.
-Students will complete 30 hours of graduate level courses (24 semester hours must be at Rice University) in our Civil Engineering or Environmental Engineering sub-tracks including the required core courses and a final project.
+Students will complete 30 hours of graduate level courses (24 semester hours must be at Rice University) in our Civil Engineering or Environmental Engineering subtracks including the required core courses and a final project.